 We have created a few suggested walks/hikes which we like and know you will enjoy too.

 Many of the trails are clearly marked and others are a bit more off the beaten track.
 Some are easy and others a little bit more demanding.
 Always carry some water on your shore excursions to stay hydrated.
 On some islands, you may end up at a bar and stay awhile to enjoy the local food and specialty drinks.
-Here are a few favorites, please go to our dedicated page on our site for a lot more details about these trails.
+Here are a few favorites and more details about these trails.